bencwallace/thesis/README.md

 ## Build

 Just run `make` from the repository root directory.
+The built thesis will be found in `src/thesis.pdf`.